 Be aware that Bali is in the tropics so a special care should be taken using an effective sun block to protect your skin.

 If you want to swim at the sea, you should be aware of the strong currents in some areas.
 Please be careful with kids and only swim in safely marked areas.

-In case you need hospital care, there are many high quality centers in Bali, but most of them very expensive if you don't have a valid international medical insurance.
+In case you need hospital care, there are many high qualitied hospitals in Bali, but most of them are very expensive for foreigners if you don't have a valid international medical insurance.

 Even though it is not a big issue in Bali, the use of a mosquito repellent is advised in certain locations, especially while in the proximity of rice fields and rivers and mainly one hour before sunrise and one hour after sunset.